 Car insurance premiums can change over time due to the way insurance companies determine their rates.
 For example, if your car insurance company considers you a high-risk driver, you may be paying more for your insurance than your friends and neighbors.
 The factors that can affect the cost of your car insurance are many.
 Some providers will find any opportunity to charge you more, while others are great at giving discounts to safe drivers.

 So where does your insurance premium fall?
 Find out what most providers consider when crafting policies and determining rates.
+This can be especially helpful if this is your first time buying car insurance.
 Keep reading to find out how you might be able to lower your premiums today.

 The Type of Car You Own